DOI10.47051/EYEO2742

 Figure 1: Individuals of Enyalioides heterolepis from Morromico Reserve, Chocó department, Colombia (); Itapoa Reserve, Esmeraldas province, Ecuador (); Canandé Reserve, Esmeraldas province, Ecuador (). j=juvenile.

 Natural history: Enyalioides heterolepis is a locally frequent lizard that is nevertheless difficult to observe during the daytime due to its cryptic camouflage.
-This species occurs in pristine lowland rainforests as well as in heavily disturbed gallery forests and even plantations.1 Spiny Woodlizards are active during the daytime on shaded areas of the forest floor, staying immobile for prolonged periods of time on the leaf-litter or on logs.1,5 At night, they roost on stems and twigs 0.2–1.7 m above the ground, sometimes next to streams.1 They tend to sleep beside their den, to which they retreat upon the slightest disturbance.15 The den is usually a hole in the ground, but can also be a hollow log or a tunnel among tree roots or amidst the aerial roots of pams.2,5 Occasionally, the lizards choose to spend the night in the den or under leaf-litter.3,5 Their preferred predator avoidance strategy is staying still and blending against the leaf-litter or running into holes.
-The diet in this ambush predator consists primarily of ants, crickets, beetles, and spiders.1,6 There are recorded instaces of predation on individuals of this species by snakes (Clelia clelia and Rhinobothryum bovallii).5 Females of E. heterolepis containing two eggs have been found in Ecuador,1 but the real clutch size is not known.
+This species occurs in pristine lowland rainforests as well as in heavily disturbed gallery forests and even plantations.1 Spiny Woodlizards are active during the daytime on shaded areas of the forest floor, staying immobile for prolonged periods of time on the leaf-litter or on logs.1,5 At night, they roost on stems and twigs 0.2–1.7 m above the ground, sometimes next to streams.1 They tend to sleep beside their den, to which they retreat upon the slightest disturbance.15 The den is usually a hole in the ground, but can also be a hollow log or a tunnel among tree roots or amidst the aerial roots of palms.2,5 Occasionally, the lizards choose to spend the night in the den or under leaf-litter.3,5 Their preferred predator avoidance strategy is staying still and blending against the leaf-litter or running into holes.
+The diet in this ambush predator consists primarily of ants, crickets, beetles, and spiders.1,6 There are recorded instances of predation on individuals of this species by snakes (Clelia clelia and Rhinobothryum bovallii).5 Females of E. heterolepis containing two eggs have been found in Ecuador,1 but the real clutch size is not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.